CompteCO2/Carbon-Weight/README.md

 # Carbon-Weight
 Carbon Footprint Calculator For Individuals And Households.
-This carbon footprint calculation allows you to estimate and calculate your personal or business carbon footprint whether it comes from housing, travels, transportation or food habits.
+This carbon footprint calculation allows you to estimate and calculate your personal or business carbon footprint whether it comes from **housing, travels, transportation or food habits**.

 You may directly use this calculator online from https://myco2emission.com/ (by https://www.compteco2.com/ - migration in progress).